GiovanniBalestrieri/autodichiarazione_2.0/tangle_connection/readme.md

+# Roadmap

+## Milestone 0

+Generate a seed and get first available associated address.

+## Milestone 1

+Connect to the Tangle and create dummy self-declaration json and push it to the DevNet.
+Pushing a self-declaration is equivalent to issuing a transaction.

+## Milestone 2

+Read transaction issued in previous milestone using the transaction hash of the bundle

+## Milestone 3

+Store an encrypted version of the dummy self-declaration to the tangle

+## Milestone 4

+Read transaction issued in previous milestone and decrypt it

+## Milestone 5

+Send several dummy self-declarations to a one address

+## Milestone 6

+Retrieve all transactions sent to this address and parse the content

 # Connection to Tangle, a decentralized network allowing peer-to-peer transactions without intermediaries or fees.

 By using IOTA, you can build applications that benefit from the following: